JanHerca/urantiapedia/output/wikijs/en/article/Joshua_J_Wilson/Machiventa_Melchizedek.md

 And so it seems that Michael's selection of the highly experienced and versatile emergency son, Machiventa Melchizedek, to be our current vicegerent planetary prince was the perfect choice.
 His headquarters is now on Jerusem.

 > Some believe that Machiventa will not come to take personal direction of Urantian affairs until the end of the current dispensation.
 Others hold that the vicegerent Prince may not come, as such, until Michael sometime returns to Urantia as he promised when still in the flesh.
-Still others, including this narrator, look for Melchizedek's appearance any day or hour.
-[UB 114:1.4](/en/The_Urantia_Book/114#p1_4)
+Still others, including this narrator, look for Melchizedek's appearance any day or hour. <a id="a134_369"></a>[UB 114:1.4](/en/The_Urantia_Book/114#p1_4)

-> This is the story of Machiventa Melchizedek, one of the most unique of all characters ever to become connected with the history of Urantia and a personality who may be destined to play an important role in the future experience of your irregular and unusual world.
-[UB 93:10.11](/en/The_Urantia_Book/93#p10_11)
+> This is the story of Machiventa Melchizedek, one of the most unique of all characters ever to become connected with the history of Urantia and a personality who may be destined to play an important role in the future experience of your irregular and unusual world. <a id="a136_267"></a>[UB 93:10.11](/en/The_Urantia_Book/93#p10_11)

 Let us put our hand to the plow of world progress and move forward with dedication, faith, intelligence, and confidence.